pomelo-io/pomelo-claim/README.md

 ## NOTIFIER `on_transfer`

 Transfer funds for a claim.

 Only transfers from Pomelo vault are accepted with the following memo format:
 `grant:{grant_id}` or `bounty:{bounty_id}`.

-After the transfer funds become claimable by the corresponding `funding_account` from Pomelo `bounties` or `grants` table
+After the transfer, funds become claimable by the corresponding `funding_account` account for that grant.

 ### example